Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/03-Nested-Routes-and-Resources/README.md

         * *PUT* modifies an object in the array.
         * *DELETE* removes the object from the array.
     ```
-* After a few minutes, ask if there are any questions and start the activity.
+* After a few minutes, ask if there are any questions and dismiss for break.

 ## BREAK (10 Minutes)